Scott Huffaker: Sports car racing

 In 2020, Huffaker moved to the IMSA SportsCar Championship with PR1, joining the team's LMP2 program ahead of the Grand Prix at Road Atlanta.
 Joining Simon Trummer and Patrick Kelly, the team won the pole, scored the fastest lap in the LMP2 class, and took a class victory.
 Huffaker would return to the team for the remainder of the endurance events in 2020, and scored his second series victory in the season-ending 12 Hours of Sebring.
 Huffaker returned in his endurance role in 2021, joining the team for the entire Michelin Endurance Cup.
 Huffaker was part of three podium finishes in his four races, including his second consecutive class victory at the 12 Hours of Sebring.
 The team's performance was enough to secure the Michelin Endurance Cup title.
 At the end of 2021, Huffaker traveled to Bahrain to take part in the WEC Rookie Test, where he piloted an Aston Martin Vantage GTE.
-Huffaker once again reprised his endurance role in 2022, as PR1's #52 scaled back to an endurance-only IMSA campaign.
+Huffaker once again reprised his endurance role in 2022, as PR1's No. 52 scaled back to an endurance-only IMSA campaign.
 Alongside Mikkel Jensen and Ben Keating, Huffaker claimed his third consecutive victory at Sebring, and added another at Watkins Glen, once again scoring the Michelin Endurance Cup title in the LMP2 class.

 Huffaker's Ferrari 488 GTE at Spa in 2023.